wp-plugins/ag-custom-admin/readme.txt

 == Changelog ==

+= 1.3.1 =
+* First production version with AGCA Themes

 = 1.3 =
-* Introducing AG Custom Admin Templates
+* Introducing AG Custom Admin Themes

 = 1.2.7.1 =
 * Removed AGCA script on site pages automaticaly, if user is not logged in